JACGWD/First-Semester-Global-Project/quick-start.md

 -   Plan what kind of images go on the different pages.
 -   Use your InDesign document for reference.

+### List Subtopics per Page

+In each square of the sitemap, list a few subtopics in bullet form.
+For example:

+- music.html
+    - jazz
+    - rock
+    - pop
+    - hip hip

 ## 2. Sketch Your Design Ideas